nguyentp/aajp-ctr-prediction/README.md

 1. Logistic Regression (LR): A linear model, good for strong baseline.
 2. Gradient Boosting Machine (GBM): A non-linear model, works on various dataset.
 We want to check how Boosting works on this data.
 It is also a strong baseline too.
 3. Matrix Factorization (FM): A go-to algorithm for CTR problem.
-Detail of algorithm, see below.
+Detail of algorithm, see `docs/Introduction-of-Factorization-Machine.docx`.
 4. FTRL-Proximal online learning algorithm (FTRL): A research from Google for CTR prediction.
 It bases on Logistic Regression but support some useful features: Online-Learning and low memory footprint.
-Detail of algorithm, see below.
+Detail of algorithm, see `docs/???`.

-## Factorization Machine:

-## FTLR:

 # Results